Ansible Automation Platform MCP server

 Stats

-This Model Context Protocol (MCP) server enables integration between Claude Desktop and your Ansible Automation Platform and OpenShift environments.
-The server provides a bridge that allows Claude to interact with your infrastructure through specialized tools.
+The Model Context Protocol (MCP) server enables seamless integration between Claude Desktop and your infrastructure tools like Ansible Automation Platform and OpenShift.
+This server acts as a bridge, allowing Claude to directly access and manage your automation workflows and Kubernetes resources through natural language commands.

 Installation